Kaltsoon/nosql/material/3-mongo-operations.md

 The [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations (create, read, update, delete) are the most common database operations in any database management system.
 Next, let's practice their usage in MongoDB.
 Before starting the exercises, oven the MongoDB Compass application we used during the previous section and open the `library` database in MongoDB Shell.

+> [!IMPORTANT]
+> Create a file `part3` (for example a Word document) for the exercises.
+Add the information mentioned in the exercises to the file for a later submission.

 ### Inserting documents

 > [!IMPORTANT]